dongzgh/dongzgh.github.io/journal.md

 * Designed another version for sidewalk landscaping

 * [L3D-LMS](#l3d-lms)
-	* Continued studies of enterpreneurship until section 11
+	* Continued learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy

 * [FS-AGW](#fs-agw)
 	* Rollbacked data structure changes for wireframe development